okta/okta-aws-cli/README.md

 the parameters "IF Grant type is" / "Client acting on behalf of itself" and select "Client Credentials".
 Then "AND User is", assign your user(s) preference.
 Finally, "AND Scopes requested" / "The following scopes", choose the custom scope created.
-The CLI defaults to custom scope named `okta-aws-cli` otherwise the `--custom-scope` CLI flag is required at runtime specify the name.
+The CLI defaults to custom scope named `okta-m2m-acces` otherwise the `--custom-scope` CLI flag is required at runtime specify the name.
 Save the rule.